 Final thoughts

 These the seven most important financial habits you can have for wealth and success.
 If you don’t have any of these habits yet, don’t stress out.
 Work on one habit at time.
-For example, you can work on starting a budget this month, and next month focus on opening your 401(k) by making meeting with your HR department.

 Take one step at a time and you’ll be surprised at where you can be in just one year from now.